 What the waste disposal levy is and why we have one, information for waste disposal facility operators and findings from the three-yearly reviews of the effectiveness of the levy.

 What product stewardship is, and how schemes are implemented and managed.

-- Waste Minimisation Fund (WMF)
+- Waste Minimisation Fund

-- Role of local government
+- Role of territorial authorities

 - The Waste Advisory Board

 An overview of the Waste Advisory Board which provides independent advice to the Minister for the Environment on matters relating to the Act and waste minimisation.